 Behavioral segmentation

-Going beyond traditional methods, customer analytics helps behavioral segmentation, enabling targeted marketing campaigns that align with customer experience goals and key business outcomes such as revenue, cost, and retention.
+Customer analytics helps behavioral segmentation, enabling targeted marketing campaigns that align with customer experience goals and key business outcomes such as revenue, cost, and retention.

 Advanced data analysis capabilities

-Sophisticated customer analytics tools can reduce the time required to prepare and analyze data, empowering businesses to answer more questions on their own and freeing analysts to focus on more complex insights.
+Sophisticated user analytics tools can reduce the time required to prepare and analyze data, empowering businesses to answer more questions on their own and freeing analysts to focus on more complex insights.
 This democratization of data leads to better decision-making across the organization.

 Identify and resolve CX issues